If you’ve been Googling “why do I feel tired all the time,” even after 8 hours of sleep, you’re not alone. You’ve tried it all:

 1️⃣ You’re Emotionally Suppressing All Day

-If you bottle everything — your frustration, anxiety, overstimulation — it doesn’t go away.
+If you bottle up everything, your frustration, anxiety, and overstimulation, it doesn’t go away.

 It waits until night.
 That’s why you wake up feeling like you fought a dragon in your dreams.